Sixth Australian politician declares dual nationality

 The one-seat majority of the Liberal-National government would not be threatened if Nash were forced to step down because the Nationals would retain her seat in the Senate.

-But the revelation is likely to be an embarrassment for the government which has criticized other parties for not checking thoroughly the status of members.
+But the revelation is likely to be an embarrassment for the government which has criticised other parties for not checking thoroughly the status of members.

 Deputy Prime Minister Barnaby Joyce, also from the National Party, said on Monday he may not be eligible to be in parliament after being told he may be a dual citizen of Australia and New Zealand.